 Galileo Galilei, an astronomer, physicist, and philosopher of the 16th and 17th centuries is credited with the discovery of several scientific instruments and phenomena that contribute further to the understanding of modern science.
 At the time in Italy, even when religion was dominant, he was one of the primary proponents of scientific innovation over religion.
 The Church regularly questions his motives and his findings, especially those regarding heliocentrism as opposed to geocentrism.
 Towards the latter part of his life, Galileo was forced to stay silent about his scientific theories, to allow the Church to remain dominant.
-Regardless, Galileo’s findings remained recorded, which is one of the reasons why modern scientific principles build off of his brilliant discoveries.
+The church under the emperor’s tutelage learned to serve by formulating their faith for the masses.
+Hence, great councils of early Christianity.

 Invention of the Telescope: